MarkhamShofner/masters/data-structures/course-notes.md

       - simple, inefficient
       - good for small data files because it needs to be done in an array
       - simple double nested for-loop
-      - pattern: compare across 2 indeces at a time (increasing as you go 1 v 2, 2 v 3 etc..) with swaps in between if needed to have the higher value be the higher index. _bubbling_ up the higher values. repeat the process until sorted.
+      - pattern: compare across 2 indices at a time (increasing as you go 1 v 2, 2 v 3 etc..) with swaps in between if needed to have the higher value be the higher index. _bubbling_ up the higher values. repeat the process until sorted.
         - # of comparisons stays constant, # of exchanges goes down with each sort.
         - BUT we can start to ignore the last index of each progressive comparison (since the top value will bubble up), which will reduce the # of comparisons by one at each level
         - can also improve by having a test flag to check the # of exchanges, which if it ever reaches 0 can exit the sort (say the list happens to be sorted with 4 or 5 cycles left)